The Watertown Train Stations 1851 – 1963.

-The “new” train station in those early years situated behind the Woodruff House wasn’t opened until 1857.
+In those early years, the “new” train station behind the Woodruff House wasn’t opened until 1857.
 At the time, as hard as it may be to believe, Factory Street was considered one of the wealthiest and prettiest streets full of aristocrats.
-Industrialization, along with the rail road, would soon change the landscape.
-A second depot, for the Carthage, Watertown & Sackets Harbor Rail Road was constructed in 1871 across Mill Street at the corner of Factory.
+Industrialization, along with the railroad, would soon change the landscape.
+A second depot for the Carthage, Watertown & Sackets Harbor Rail Road was constructed in 1871 across Mill Street at the corner of Factory.

 By the turn of the century, the city of Watertown had become a prosperous city because of its industrialization.
 Its wealth was noticeable in the many elaborate mansions around town, not to mention the continuous construction happening everywhere.
 But one thing it lacked was a new passenger terminal, one that would be a reflection of its growth and prosperity.

 In 1906, the New York Central Rail Road was looking to build a new freight house in the city.
 After much discussion due to certain ramifications and additional planning needed, the location was decided upon: off West Main Street on what is now Edmund Street.
-Placing the new freight house on the North Side of town, however, brought up the question of bridges.
+However, placing the new freight house on the North Side of town brought up the question of bridges.

 For twenty or so years, there had been an idea floating around of building a bridge from Jackson Street to the north side.
 While the common council tried to initially include it as a leveraging point for the new freight house deal, they would soon drop it – but the issue of bridges was not over.

-What was needed in the very near future to accommodate the growth and freight was a new train depot.
+A new train depot was needed in the very near future to accommodate the growth and freight.
 As the freight was then being handled near the old depot in what is now the J. B. Wise parking lot, it was torn down after the new freight house was completed.
-During one of the many common council meetings discussing the New York Central plans, R. J. Buck, the city’s postmaster, wanted to go on record of being in favor of a new passenger station saying the council should keep in mind the “crying need” of the city for a new passenger terminal.
+During one of the many common council meetings discussing the New York Central plans, R. J. Buck, the city’s postmaster, wanted to go on record as being in favor of a new passenger station, saying the council should keep in mind the “crying need” of the city for a new passenger terminal.

-In perhaps one of the council’s finest hours in its history, the idea was actually approved by New York Central Rail Road who had already agreed to the 12 clauses the city laid forth with regards to terms of acceptance of the new freight house being constructed off of West Main street.
+In perhaps one of the council’s finest hours in its history, the idea was actually approved by New York Central Rail Road, which had already agreed to the 12 clauses the city laid forth with regard to terms of acceptance of the new freight house being constructed off of West Main street.
 This included paying 50% of a future Court Street Bridge that would help eliminate the issues of grade-crossings both sides wished to address.

 To summarize, in agreeing to allow the new freight house to be built on the north side, the city only had to pay 25% for the new Court Street Bridge and had one of the nicest passenger terminals built at the expense of NYCRR.